Budget Adjustment Appeal

 - Budget Adjustment Appeals will be available one month into the fall semester

-- For fall only enrollment, Budget Adjustment Appeals must be submitted by November 30th, 2012
+- For fall only enrollment, Budget Adjustment Appeals must be submitted by the last Friday in November.

-- For spring only, academic year, or summer enrollment, Budget Adjustments Appeals must be submitted by April 19, 2013
+- For spring only, academic year, or summer enrollment, Budget Adjustments Appeals must be submitted by the second Friday in April.

 - Processing takes approximately 3 weeks from the time the appeal and all required documentation is received by our office